jrh9/user-data/README.md

 TO-DO: Add flow diagram --![GET /user/{user-id}](misc/GET_user_by_id.png "GET /user/{user-id} diagram")

-- Returns a 200 OK with either an empty object (if user does not exist) or the user itself
+- Returns a 200 OK with either an empty object (if user does not exist) or the user itself (TO-DO: Return response object?)

-### PUT /user
+### PUT /user (TO-DO: Implement PUT endpoint)

 This method is utilized to update a user's username, karma, and/or posts